 The Moon phases start with the invisible New Moon, while the first visible phase is the thin sliver of a Waxing Crescent Moon.
-Around a week later, half of the Moon’s surface is illuminated while the other half is in darkness at First Quarter Moon.
+Around a week later, half of the Moon’s visible surface is illuminated while the other half is in darkness at First Quarter Moon.

-The illuminated part then gradually shrinks into a Waning Gibbous Moon, and when it reaches Third Quarter, the opposite half from the First Quarter is illuminated.
+The illuminated part then gradually shrinks into a Waning Gibbous Moon, and when it reaches the Third Quarter, the opposite half from the First Quarter is illuminated.
 From there, it fades into the Waning Crescent Moon before it finally disappears from view again, only to reemerge and repeat this cycle over and over.

-The line–or curve–dividing the illuminated and dark parts of the Moon is called the terminator.
-The terminator of a Waning Crescent Moon can appear on the right side, the left, the top or the bottom.
+The line, or curve, dividing the illuminated and dark parts of the Moon is called the terminator.
+The terminator of a Waning Crescent Moon can appear on the right side, the left, the top, or the bottom.

 No Crescent Moon in Calendars